Astrabit-ST/Luminol/README.md

 ## Running luminol

-wasm builds are deployed to [luminol.dev](https://luminol.dev/#dev).
+wasm builds are deployed to [luminol.dev](https://luminol.dev/#dev) wasm is temporarily on hold for now to speed up development.

-native release builds are planned when Luminol is mostly usable.
+Native builds are the main focus at the moment, but no official releases will be made until Luminol os stable and usable.